-How to choose between the different recreational rifles
+How to choose between the different pellet rifles

 You do not know how to choose your rifle among the different types of propulsion?
 We will explain the differences to you.